clindoso/clindoso-gpt-translation-test/gpt-project/_docs/_en/features/forecast/injixo-forecast/download-forecast.md

 ...
 ```

-> The download option is available for _Smart_ workloads in _Live_ mode only.
+> The download option is available for Smart workloads in Live mode only.
 >
-> Switch the workload plan to _Live_ in order to access the download option, see {% link_new Managing Workloads | features/forecast/injixo-forecast/manage-workloads.md %} for details about _Live/Test_ plans.
+> Switch the workload to Live mode to access the download option.
+See {% link_new Create workloads | features/forecast/injixo-forecast/manage-workloads.md %} for details about Live mode and Test mode.